 What Is National Recovery Month?

-National Recovery Month is sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA).
-The goal of Recovery Month is to increase the awareness about substance use disorders and celebrate successful recovery.
-Recovery Month is also a time to promote education about treatment options for substance abuse as well as mental health services.
+National Recovery Month 2020 is sponsored by Faces & Voices of Recovery, a recovery advocacy organization.
+The goal of Recovery Month is to increase awareness about substance use disorders and celebrate successful recovery.
+Recovery Month is also a time to promote education about treatment options for substance abuse and mental health services.

 - Celebrating people in recovery